The Aspen workshop came at a very special time when

 - The organizer responsible for working to ensure diversity in the group of people who apply to participate in the conference.

-Please submit your proposal on this form.
+Please submit your proposal using this form.